JackOman69/cursor_riper_memory_bank/final_rules.md

 4. `systemPatterns.md` - Documents system architecture and design patterns
 5. `techContext.md` - Lists technologies used and dependencies
 6. `progress.md` - Tracks what works and what's left to build
+7. `graph.json` - Stores the knowledge graph structure of the project, including nodes and relationships

 ## THE RIPER-5 MODES